How Women's World Cup quarter-finalists shape up

 World Cup 2023 top scorer: Linda Caicedo, Catalina Usme (both two goals)

-The group stage saw the rise of the underdogs as some unfancied teams claimed unexpected results against traditional World Cup heavyweights.
+The group stage was marked by the rise of the underdogs as unfancied teams claimed unexpected results against traditional World Cup heavyweights.

-Colombia have certainly been one of the surprise packages so far as the South Americans beat Germany and South Korea during the group stage and then overcame Jamaica in the last 16.
+Colombia have been a surprise package, beating Germany and South Korea during the group stage and overcoming Jamaica in the last 16.

-They are in unknown territory - with this the furthest they have been at a Women's World Cup - and they face a tough test against England, but their mix of impressive youth and experience means they cannot be underestimated.
+This is the furthest they have been at a Women's World Cup - and they face a tough test against England, but their mix of impressive youth and experience means they cannot be underestimated.

-Former England defender Gilly Flaherty on BBC Radio 5 Live Sports Extra: "I think England need to be very wary of Ramirez and Caicedo.
+Former England defender Gilly Flaherty on BBC Radio 5 Live Sports Extra: "I think England need to be very wary of Mayra Ramirez and Linda Caicedo.
 They are two top players.

-"In general Colombia are very physical and they aren't afraid to get their foot stuck in."
+"In general, Colombia are very physical and they aren't afraid to get their foot stuck in."

 England